allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 as this improper view persisted, even after manual page refreshes, lasting several times before finally aligning with the customer's preference after a delay, sometimes up to a minute.
 This discrepancy became the starting point of our investigation.

-## Remedy for rendering views in SOA - OPBOX
+## Remedy for rendering views in SOA - Opbox

 Dedicated readers of this blog may already be aware that the Allegro platform embraces a microservices architecture, a powerful strategy for dividing domains and responsibilities.
 However, this approach presents challenges when it comes to offering a unified graphical user interface (GUI) for our customers.
-To bridge this gap, we successfully implemented our internal Content Management System (CMS) platform named _OPBOX_.
+To bridge this gap, we successfully implemented our internal Content Management System (CMS) platform named Opbox.
-While delving into the intricate details of _OPBOX_ is beyond the scope of this narrative, those interested in our frontend management can explore our [blogpost](https://blog.allegro.tech/2016/03/Managing-Frontend-in-the-microservices-architecture.html) or, if inclined, listen to our podcast in Polish [here](https://podcast.allegro.tech/od_inzyniera_do_lidera_w_allegro/).
+While delving into the intricate details of Opbox is beyond the scope of this narrative, those interested in our frontend management can explore our [blogpost](https://blog.allegro.tech/2016/03/Managing-Frontend-in-the-microservices-architecture.html) or, if inclined, listen to our podcast in Polish [here](https://podcast.allegro.tech/od_inzyniera_do_lidera_w_allegro/).

-For our story, what's crucial to note is that _OPBOX_ plays a pivotal role in fetching information from microservices, particularly about customer preferences.
+For our story, what's crucial to note is that Opbox plays a pivotal role in fetching information from microservices, particularly about customer preferences.
 It collaborates with the microservice responsible for storing such data, ensuring the preparation of a personalized view for each user.

-No detective skills were needed to deduce that the observed issues stemmed from serving outdated information from this microservice.
+No detective skills were needed to deduce that the observed issues originated from the microservice responsible for storing customer preferences, which was serving outdated information.
 The real question at hand was how to mitigate this challenge.

 Completing our narrative puzzle involves highlighting the interface familiar to our web application customers, which operates across two domains with distinct responsibilities:

-* _allegro.pl_: This domain is responsible for providing the GUI (HTML views), rendered via _OPBOX_.
+* _allegro.pl_: This domain is responsible for providing the GUI (HTML views), rendered via Opbox.
 * _edge.allegro.pl_: This domain takes charge of direct interactions via _AJAX_ (Asynchronous JavaScript) with specific microservices.

 In simpler terms, the listing view is rendered through the _allegro.pl_ domain, while the task of switching personal preferences is handled via the
 _edge.allegro.pl_ domain.
-This delineation clarifies the distinct roles played by these domains in our architecture, contributing to a seamless and efficient user experience.

 ## You can’t HAndle this